AdvancedPhotonSource/GSAS-II/docs/source/GSASIIGUIr.rst

 :func:`askSaveDirectory`           Get a directory name from user :class:`MultiColumnSelection`      A dialog that builds a multicolumn table, word wrapping
                                    is used for the 2nd, 3rd,... columns.
+:func:`MultiColMultiSelDlg`        Calls a dialog that allows multiple selection from a
+                                   multicolumn table
 :class:`MultiDataDialog`           Dialog to obtain multiple data values from user,
                                    with optional range validation; items can be float, str or bool :class:`MultiIntegerDialog`        Dialog to obtain multiple integer values from user,